juepi/PIO-ESP32-BMS_Ctrl/README.md

 ## Status
 This is work-in-progress.
 If everything works as expected, a hardware part might follow, that combines all required bits and pieces on a single PCB.
-ESP seems to hang or reset after ~ 8hrs, needs investigation.

 ## Insights
 - Do not rely on the current reported by the Daly BMS, it is quite inaccurate at low levels.
 Even worse, **Daly does not recognize charge and discharge currents below 1.1A**, so at small setups like mine, this also means that you cannot rely on the SOC reported by Daly.